LaoYang1994/PanopticSegmentation/README.md

   |─detresults
 ```

-You can form the file organization by the tools **generate_file_organization.py**
+You can form the file organization by the tools **generate_file_organization.py**.
+It will generate the file structure automatically.

 ```
-cd 'this repo'
+cd REPO_ROOT_DIR
 python tools/generate_file_organization.py
 ```

 + annotations: store annotation files like panoptic_val2017.json and instances_val2017.json
 + detresults: store instance segmentation result which is stored in a json file
-+ images: store the images
-+ models: store the semantic model.
-In **cal_panoptic.py**, we use a random matrix to replace the semantic prediction matrix.
-Actually, you should get the matrix by making a inference with your own semantic model.

 ## Usage
+If you just want to generate the two-channel-pngs, just run as following.
 + validation
 ```
-python cal_panoptic.py
+python tools/cal_panoptic.py
 ```
-+ test
++ test (-t for test-dev)
 ```
-python cal_panoptic.py -t
+python tools/cal_panoptic.py -t
 ```

+If you want to evaluate the result after generating two-channel-pngs automatically, just need to add '-e'.
+If the two-channel-pngs have been generated and you only want to evaluate, then just add '-sc'.

+**If you have any question, just leave an issue!**